AadithiyaD/airfoilOptimization/README.md

 This was a repo for me to test out and learn optimization methods and just generally improve my Python scripting.
-My goal was to get an airfoil optimizer setup for XFOIL, optimizing for max L/D. From there, it has now grown into a somewhat usable single element airfoil design tool, where you can optimize for Cl, Cd, Cl/Cd, and operational window
+My goal was to get an airfoil optimizer setup for XFOIL, optimizing for max L/D. From there, it has now grown into a somewhat usable single element airfoil design tool, where you can perform multi objective optimisation for Cl, Cd, Cl/Cd and operational window.

+Tested and developed on WSL2.

 Usage
 -----